(Dry Eyes; Keratitis Sicca)

 There are 2 main types:

 Aqueous tear-deficient keratoconjunctivitis sicca is most commonly an isolated idiopathic condition in postmenopausal women.
-It is also commonly part of Sjögren syndrome (see page Sjögren Syndrome (SS)), RA (see page Rheumatoid Arthritis (RA)), or SLE (see page Systemic Lupus Erythematosus (SLE)).
+It is also commonly part of Sjögren syndrome, RA, or SLE.
 Less commonly, it is secondary to other conditions that scar the lacrimal ducts (eg, cicatricial pemphigoid, Stevens-Johnson syndrome, trachoma).
 It may result from a damaged or malfunctioning lacrimal gland due to graft-vs-host disease, HIV (diffuse infiltrative lymphocytosis syndrome), local radiation therapy, or familial dysautonomia.

 Evaporative keratoconjunctivitis sicca is caused by loss of the tear film due to abnormally rapid evaporation caused by an inadequate oil layer on the surface of the aqueous layer of tears.
 Symptoms may result from abnormal oil quality (ie, meibomian gland dysfunction) or a degraded normal oil layer (ie, seborrheic blepharitis).
 Patients frequently have acne rosacea.